 data transfer and distribution

-data processing e.g. labelling data for origin, purpose, context and quality/validity as well as handling metadata such as type and structure of data parameters produced by NFs
+data processing within 6G CN e.g. labelling data for origin, purpose, context and quality/validity as well as handling metadata such as type and structure of data parameters produced by NFs

-data storage within 6G system
+data storage within 6G CN

-data access

-data exposure within 6G system and to outside of 6G system
+data exposure (including data access and authorization) within 6G system and to outside of 6G system

 NOTE 1: Coordination with SA5 may be required to determine whether and how to align with the data handling mechanisms supported in the management domain (i.e., OAM) and charging aspects of data exposure.